 In our knife review of the best survival knives, guess which one took the top spot?
 Yep, the Ka Bar Fighting Knife.
 But when you review Ka Bar, it’s not just about fighting applications.
 It’s a fantastic general purpose knife as well (OK, maybe not appropriate for cooking at home in the kitchen, but definitely at a campfire).
 If you’re going on a trip soon, be sure to bring other survival gear with you so you’re prepared for all situations.

-Why We Like It – Ka Bar Full Size U S Marine Corps Fighting Knife Review
+Ka Bar Full Size U S Marine Corps Fighting Knife Review

 The Ka Bar Full Size Knife has been around forever (dating back to World War II) and still remains to be the gold standard when you’re choosing a survival knife, hunting knife, and combat knife.